Quenneville coaches Panthers to 4-3 win over Blackhawks

 The crowd of 21,559 roared and bellowed ”Q!” during a sustained standing ovation after the Blackhawks aired a tribute video during the first period.
 One fan held up a sign that read ”ThanQ.”

-”I think that ovation was incredible,” Chicago captain Jonathan Toews said. ”I think all of us that played for him were all smiles.”

-Quenneville grinned while he watched the video on the scoreboard, and then waved and mouthed ”Thank you” while the crowd cheered.
+Quenneville smiled while he watched the video on the scoreboard, and then waved and mouthed ”Thank you” while the crowd cheered.

-”It was special.
-It was kind of like saying thank you to me, and I was thanking them,” Quenneville said, ”and it was all good.
-It felt great.”
+”Very fortunate to have that type of career time here in Chicago and shared by a lot of people and feeling that today,” Quenneville said before the victory.

 Evgenii Dadonov also scored for Florida for the fourth consecutive game.
 Mike Hoffman had two assists, and Sergei Bobrovsky made 32 saves.